BostonDH/boston-dh-site/content/symposium-2025.md

 ---

 <!-- 2B -->
-### How to Build a Framework for Digital Ethnic Courses with Limited Funding
+### How to Build a Framework for Digital Ethnic Courses with Limited Funding (Hybrid Session)
 Location: Zoom & Kirstein Business Library & Innovation Center: The Exchange (Boylston, Lower Level)

 <a class="modal-link" href="#doyen-rod">Workshop: How to Build a Framework for Digital Ethnic Courses with Limited Funding</a> &mdash; Alicia Doyen-Rodríguez (University of Massachusetts Boston), Tarika Sankar (Brown University)